Iahdab/FEND-EvaluteNewsNLP-Project4/README.md

        - **JS Folder**
          - formhandler.js
          - **Test Folder**
+           - all tests are in this folder
        - **View Folder**
          - index.html
        - **Style Folder**
+         - all SCSS styles are in this folder
      - **Server Folder**
        - index.js